mcboyd-bu/Website/docs/index.rst

 MITLL RACECAR-MN
 ============================================

-The MITLL RACECAR-MN is an open source educational platform consisting of an autonomous model car and introductory robotics curriculum.
+The MITLL RACECAR-MN is an open source educational platform consisting of an autonomous model car simulation and introductory robotics curriculum.

 .. image:: /assets/img/racecarMnFull.*